 D1- multiple line items for loop 2

 Copying and cutting rows with loops and conditions; adding Else blocks to If conditions

-You can copy or cut rows that contain loops and conditions.
+You can cut, copy, and paste rows that contain loops and conditions.
 To edit a loop or a condition, select all parts of it.
 You cannot paste a loop or a condition into a log column.

 To create a clearer presentation of data when multiple loops are present in a script, you can place the data for different loops on different Excel data sheets.